Tips for Driving in San Francisco

 If you're not used to scaling one of those incredible inclines for which San Francisco is famous, there is a little trick to it.
 It's usually better to drive faster rather than slower.

 If your car has an automatic transmission, you might have an easier time of managing the hill because you won't stall out.
-However, it will be important for you to gain enough speed leading up to the hill so that you can climb it and not destroy the engine.
+However, it will be important for you to gain enough speed leading up to the hill so that you can climb it and not mess up the engine.

 Parking on a steep hill can be a test in physics, but the main rule to keep in mind when parallel parking is to turn your wheels away from the curb when you're facing uphill.
 If you're facing downhill, turn your wheels toward the curb.
-That way the wheels will stop the car from careening down the hill if your parking brake fails.
+This way, the wheels will stop the car from careening down the hill if your parking brake fails.

 South of Market and Financial District

-If you must navigate this area, notice that most of the streets go in one direction, are very congested, and will take some time to get through.
+If you have to navigate this area, notice that most of the streets that go in one direction are very congested.
+This means it'll take some time to get through.
 South of Market streets run in a diagonal to the east-west pattern of the rest of the city since they run northeast and southwest.

 Bridges and Freeways

-San Francisco feels like an island in many ways, although it's only surrounded by water on three sides.
+San Francisco feels similar to an island in many ways, even though it's not.
 There are two major bridges; the Golden Gate runs north and south, and the Bay Bridge runs east and west.
 Once you descend one of these bridges into the city, freeways dissolve into city streets.

 I-80 and Bay Bridge